theengineeringco/flow-package-maths/flow_package_maths/arithmetic/negative/README.md

-Computes the negative of a value.
+Outputs the negative of a value.